Violet Coulson: Separation and divorce

 Langkawi has been a Shangri-La for Coulson, but Sungai Petani was a busy town and the centre of a large district, in which Tunku's every moment was occupied.
 Coulson was no longer happy and Tunku had little time to spare.
 Like other ex-patriates, Coulson often socialised with the British officers' wives.
-Tunku and Coulson argued often, but in 1937 Coulson sarcastically teased that Malay women were uncivilized and stupid, provoking the Tunku's fury.
+Tunku and Coulson argued often, but in 1937 Coulson sarcastically teased that Malay women were uncivilized and stupid, provoking Tunku's fury.
 Coulson decided to return to London in 1937.

 In 1938, due to a disagreement with the British-led Kedah state government, Tunku applied for a long leave and left for England to study Law for the third time.
 He was reunited with Coulson and their relationship improved although they did not divorce officially.
 Tunku returned to Kedah in 1939 due to the war in Europe.
 According to official records, Tunku was ordered to divorce Coulson by the Regent of Kedah.
 The couple divorced officially in 1946.

 Coulson then resumed the management of her restaurant in London.
 She later married an American who served in the United States Armed Forces as Judge Advocate in England.